wp-plugins/wp-mollom/README.txt

 Extra options in the configuration panel:

+* User roles: By default, Mollom will check every comment from any user.
+Even if he/she is logged into a registered account.
+Users can be excluded from this check.
+You assign users to a certain role and exclude that role from checking by selecting the role here.
+By default, all detected roles are exempted.
+If you create new roles after the installation of wp-mollom, you will have to select these here as well if you want to exempt them.
 * Policy mode: if enabled, all comments/trackbacks will be blocked if the Mollom services are not available.
 If you have a high traffic site, this might be useful if you can't respond right away.
-* Restore mode (deprecated!): if enabled, the 'mollom' table which contains mollom related information (session id's) and all mollom options will be deleted from your database upon deactivation.
+* Restore mode (deprecated since 2.7!): if enabled, the 'mollom' table which contains mollom related information (session id's) and all mollom options will be deleted from your database upon deactivation.
 * Reverse proxy: This is option is important to determine the IP address of a visitor if your WP installation runs behind a 'reverse proxy' (Squid,...).
 If you know the IP address(es) of the